-Capital Assets - Capital assets, which include land, easements, detention ponds, drainage facilities, and capacity and capacity rights in internal, regional and shared water and wastewater facilities and systems, are reported in the government-wide column in the Statement of Net Position.
-Public domain ("infrastructure") capital assets including the drainage system, are capitalized.
+Capital Assets - Capital assets are reported in the government-wide column in the Statement of Net Position.
+Public domain ("infrastructure") capital assets, including water, wastewater and drainage facilities, are capitalized.
 Items purchased or acquired are reported at historical cost or estimated historical cost.
 Contributed fixed assets are recorded as capital assets at their estimated acquisition value at the time received.
-Interest incurred during construction of capital facilities is not capitalized.